The Expert Guide to Transformational Leadership in Retail

 Transformational leaders focus less on making decisions or establishing strategic plans and more on facilitating organizational collaboration that can help drive a vision forward.

-Transformational leadership is a leadership style that is focused on inspiring and motivating individuals and organizations to achieve a common vision or goal.
-Transformational leadership in retail involves creating a culture of innovation, collaboration, and continuous improvement, and empowering individuals to reach their full potential.
-Transformational leaders focus on developing the skills and abilities of their team members, whether that be in a retailer’s corporate buildings or across a fleet of stores, and creating an environment that encourages learning, growth, and cohesion.
+Transformational leadership is a style focused on inspiring and motivating individuals and organizations to achieve a common vision or goal.
+In retail, transformational leadership involves creating a culture of innovation, collaboration, and continuous improvement and empowering individuals to reach their full potential.
+Transformational leaders focus on developing their team members’ skills and abilities, whether in a retailer’s corporate buildings or across a fleet of stores, and creating an environment that encourages learning, growth, and cohesion.

 How is transformational leadership different than change management?

-Some consider transformational leadership similar to organizational change management, but they are very different.
-To contrast, many organizational change management approaches are highly transactional and tied to a specific project or initiative, such as a new system, redesigned business processes, or changed organizational structures.
-Transformational leadership is broader, more long-term, and focuses on the way individuals lead teams across multiple initiatives.
-Transformational leadership takes into consideration the overall organization with different initiatives.
+Some consider transformational leadership like organizational change management, but they are quite different.
+In contrast, many organizational change management approaches are highly transactional and tied to a specific project or initiative, such as a new system, redesigned business processes, or changed organizational structures.
+Transformational leadership is broader, more long-term, and focuses on how individuals lead teams across multiple initiatives.
+Transformational leadership considers the organization with different initiatives.

-While both change management and transformational leadership involve driving organizational change, the focus of transformational leadership is on creating a long-term vision and fostering a culture of continuous improvement, whereas change management is more focused on addressing specific issues or problems in the short term.
+While both change management and transformational leadership involve driving organizational change, transformational leadership focuses on creating a long-term vision and fostering a culture of continuous improvement.
+In contrast, change management is more focused on addressing specific issues or problems in the short term.
 Transformational leadership involves a more fundamental and comprehensive change to an organization’s culture, structure, and processes, while change management focuses on managing specific changes to these elements.

 Further, transformational leadership is focused on not having cookie-cutter employees but finding individual strengths and having those strengths gel together as a team.
-It is an understanding that people are individuals, and they must be treated as such.
-Organizations embracing a transformational leadership mindset are rearranging roles to capitalize on individual skill sets, ensuring that team members have meaningful, purposeful work.
+It is an understanding that people are individuals and must be treated as such.
+Organizations embracing a transformational leadership mindset rearrange roles to capitalize on individual skill sets, ensuring that team members have meaningful, purposeful work.
 This latter tenet is key to retention as well.

 Why has transformational leadership in retail become more important lately?

-Since the onset of the COVID-19 pandemic, many retail executives have realized and admitted that their leadership approach has changed.
-They have become more empathetic and sensitive with the ability to adapt to their employees’ personal needs more than ever before.
+Since the COVID-19 pandemic, many retail executives have realized and admitted that their leadership approach has changed.
+They have become more empathetic, and they are more able to adapt to their employees’ personal needs than ever before.

-Particularly with working remotely, communication styles have had to change.
-Especially during the pandemic, strong retail leaders also had to show a sense of vulnerability, which was not very common in the past.
-These behavioral changes allowed teams the ability to relate to and trust their leaders better.
+Communication styles have had to change, particularly when working remotely across geographies and time zones.
+Especially during the pandemic, strong retail leaders also had to show a sense of vulnerability, which was uncommon in the past.
+These behavioral changes allowed teams to relate to and trust their leaders better.
 That level of trust has now become a springboard toward individual empowerment toward more transformative leadership capabilities.

 What roles should be involved as transformational leaders?

 The most effective organizations instill and fortify transformational leadership capabilities at every level.
 As McKinsey & Company discovered, “Transformations with at least 7 percent of employees owning part of the transformation are twice as likely as those with less than 7 percent initiative ownership to have total returns to shareholders (TRS).”
-Further, this percentage should represent a broad mix of levels in the organization, who play unique roles in the transformation.
+Further, this percentage should represent a broad mix of organizational levels, who play unique roles in the transformation.

 How must retail leaders steer transformations?

 While transformational leadership in retail should involve every level, it must start at the top: the C-suite and the executive levels.
-The role executive retailers play in sponsoring change and driving transformation goes well beyond their decision rights in a steering committee meeting.
-For organizations to transform—whether that is through a project or a large-scale initiative, the leadership must evolve.
+The role executive retailers play in sponsoring change and driving transformation goes well beyond their decision-making rights in a steering committee meeting.
+For organizations to transform, whether through a project or a large-scale initiative, leadership must evolve.

 Successful transformation executives evolve their leadership through what we call STEER: